-Toothpaste is one of those everyday essentials, and one that goes in our mouths, so I’m never surprised when a client or reader asks for help finding the best non-toxic toothpaste.
+Toothpaste is one of those everyday essentials, and one that goes in our mouths, so I’m never surprised when a client or reader asks for help finding the best non-toxic, natural toothpaste.
 Finding a truly safe toothpaste goes far beyond looking for a “fluoride-free” label.
 (And even the fluoride thing can be controversial—some of you may want it in toothpaste!).

 Many toothpastes—both natural and conventional, for adults and kids–include a lot of ingredients, many of which are sneaky or bad.
 I guess that’s what happens when we expect a product to do a lot of things, like look appetizing, taste good, feel sudsy in our mouth, whiten our teeth, prevent cavities, and leave us with a “fresh” feeling.